ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 autostart the standalone jar file.

 **Side-note:**
- - how I tryied to make the clojure image work
+ - how I tryied to make the Clojure image work

 ## the build.sh